zandbelt/ping-scripts/README.md

 token-introspection.sh
 ----------------------
-Perform RFC 7662 compliant token introspection from the commandline.
+Perform RFC 7662 compliant token introspection from the commandline using cURL.

 client-credentials.sh
 ---------------------